elastic/cloud-on-k8s/docs/design/0006-sidecar-health.md

 * Good, because it does not use readiness/liveness probes that can provoke a container restart or a service inavailability
 * Good, because it gives more options to react to failures
 * Good, because it can give us an aggregated view of all the sidecar healths
-* Bad, because it increases the responsabilities of the operator
+* Bad, because it increases the responsibilities of the operator
 * Bad, because it adds more complexity to the operator

 ## Links